 In recent weeks, we have significantly increased U.S. military personnel positioned in Europe and its waters, which now total approximately 100,000.
 We have more than doubled our forces in Poland and sent thousands of troops to the Baltics, Romania, and elsewhere on NATO's eastern flank-along with advanced combat aviation.
-Several Allies including France, Germany, and the UK, have also bolstered their troop presence.
+Several Allies including France, Germany, and the UK, have also bolstered their troop progress of the progress to Pusciping depart NATO is united and our comtheir troop presence.
 The message to Russia is clear: NATO is united, and our commitment to Article 5 is ironclad.